It was a grey Sunday morning in February. I was tired, it was cold, and I had no real idea what I was walking into.

 Sitting there with a hot drink and chatting to the women felt like the perfect way to finish off the experience.

-I felt amazing, and I kept thinking how simple it all was – the heat and the cold – but how good it made you feel.
+I felt amazing after leaving Largo Castaway Sauna, and I kept thinking how simple it all was – the heat and the cold – but how good it made you feel.

 Just a few months ago, I did a charity trek across the Sahara Desert.
 It was vast, silent, and completely wild.
 Days were spent walking without clocks or concrete, just moving through the landscape.

-But going between the heat of the sauna and the shock of the sea, something familiar stirred.
-A sense of simplicity.
+Sitting in the heat of the sauna and then stepping into the cold sea, something familiar stirred.
+The same sense of simplicity.
 Of being fully present.
 Of reconnecting with the world around me.

 It surprised me how much I needed that — and how much I want to feel it again.